DevExpress/devextreme-documentation/concepts/05 UI Components/Floating Action Button/00 Getting Started with Floating Action Button/30 Handle Screen Transitions.md

 To implement this behavior in Angular, Vue, and React, you can place the actions in separate components if the components have different URLs.
 No further configuration is required in this case.

 The approach is different if the components have the same URL, or actions are in the same component, or when you configure this behavior in jQuery.
-Change the [visible](/api-reference/10%20UI%20Widgets/dxSpeedDialAction/1%20Configuration/visible.md '/Documentation/ApiReference/UI_Components/dxSpeedDialAction/Configuration/#visible') option of each **SpeedDialAction** when the screen is switched.
-Set this option to **true** if an action can be performed on the current screen.
+Change the [visible](/api-reference/10%20UI%20Widgets/dxSpeedDialAction/1%20Configuration/visible.md '/Documentation/ApiReference/UI_Components/dxSpeedDialAction/Configuration/#visible') property of each **SpeedDialAction** when the screen is switched.
+Set this property to **true** if an action can be performed on the current screen.
 Otherwise, set it to **false**.

 The following code shows the **TabPanel** configuration and an empty `switchSDA` function.
 This function controls the actions' visibility when it is implemented later.